 Let’s see the things that make up this page;

 LANGUAGE: It is the first thing that you’ll see on this page.
 You will be required to choose your ebook language.
 By default, it is set as English.
 Depending on your location, you can select any language.
 But remember that the language you choose is your ebook language.
-Make sure that the language is displayed correctly before going to the next page.
+Ensure the language is displayed correctly before going to the next page.

 SUBTITLE: This is the space where you add your book subtitle.
 It is optional.
 So, if your book has a subtitle, you can add it to that space.
 Remember that there is a limit to the number of characters.
 So, make sure your subtitle does not exceed the number of characters.
 I prefer using long-tail keywords in my subtitle to boost my book ranking.

 SERIES: This is very important if you are writing a book that is on series/episodes.
-When you finish the first series, you give it a name and number so that buyers can track other series using the name and number.
+When you finish the first series, give it a name and number so buyers can track other series using the name and number.
 If your book is on series, add the series name and number.
-It will help you a lot, most especially in reaching out to your readers.
+It will help you greatly, especially in reaching out to your readers.

 Not only that, but you can also write different books and name them different editions.
 It all depends on what you’re writing.